isomorphisms/pentatonic/README.md

 This code is meant to hook into an instrument with *undifferentiated* keys / frets / stringboards, each of which can be lit from below.

-Taking (for starters) input from a knob, the program defines which keys (for starters) in an 88-key "piano" to light up[B[B the (for starters) diatonic notes.
+Taking (for starters) input from a knob, the program defines which keys (for starters) in an 88-key "piano" to light up the (for starters) diatonic notes.
 Turning the knob changes the "key" (ambiguous word but here I refer to the which-sharps-and-flats key), which defines which "keys" (hammers) should be back-lit.

 A button can switch between diatonic and pentatonic.

-Later we can add more instruments (eg, guitar; violin).
+Later we can add more instruments (eg: guitar, violin).

 ## Raspberry pi / arduino